Photographer: John Cairns

 In September 2011 I started as a Post-Doctoral Researcher at the Cognitive Affective Neuroscience group ran by Sonia Bishop at the FMRIB Centre in Oxford.
 Here, my work focused on identifying functional connectivity correlates of anxiety and depression.
 In April 2015 I moved to the Analysis group in the FMRIB Centre in Oxford, where I now work with Steve Smith on connectivity modelling in big data.

 - Course co-organiser for the FMRIB Graduate Programme

 My research focuses on:

 The human brain is intrinsically organised into large scale connectivity networks.
 Effective communication within and between these networks is essential for function.
-Many mental disorders are thought to involve dysfunctional communication between different brain regions and networks, suggesting a large and important clinical biomarker potential of functional connectivity fMRI.
-However, the field of functional connectivity is relatively young, and there are several aspects that are not yet fully understood, including:
+Many mental disorders are thought to involve dysfunctional communication between different brain regions and networks, suggesting a large and important clinical biomarker potential of connectivity fMRI.

 Currently, my research primarily uses data from the Human Connectome Project and UK Biobank.
-In my research, I adopt cutting edge analysis techniques in order to improve our definition of well-known functional connectivity networks, characterise their spatial and temporal dynamics, and develop an understanding of their role in cognition, behaviour and disease.
+I adopt cutting edge analysis techniques in order to improve our definition of well-known connectivity networks, gain an understanding of variability both across people and within an individual over time, and map the relationship between brain connectivity markers and lifestyle, health, and risk factors for disease.